mtp1032/WoWThreads/README.md

 local SIG_NONE_PENDING = thread.SIG_NONE_PENDING
 ```
 ### NOTE

-For Addon modules that use only a subset of signals, e.g., many of my test applications use only these two signals.
+For efficiency you might consider only importing the signals to be used in the file  you're editing.
+For example, in one of my files I use for testing I only import SIG_GET_PAYLOAD, SIG_SEND_PAYLOAD, SIG_ALERT, SIG_TERMINATE, and SIG_NONE_PENDING.

 ##### USAGE
 The WoWThreads package has passed its regression tests on all playable expansions (TWW, MOP Classic, Vanilla Classic, aniversary realms) and on TWW v11.2.5, PTR (Mop Classic) v 5.5 1, and Mists of Pandaria Classic v5.5.0.
 WoWThreads has not been tested on other test releases due to the absence of realms.